wvdm1217/wernervandermerwe/blog/posts/2024-03-18-property-scrapper.md

 ## Finding the Script a Home

-The script now needed some dedicated compute to run on.
+The sampling script now needed some dedicated compute to run on.
+The biggest challenge of this project was finding a place to run a workload 24/7 for free.

 ### Terminal

 There were two versions of my terminal script.
 One that has a never ending while loop and sleep timer and the other that runs as a cron job.
-Having a process run all the time was not ideal, but it was the simplist.
+Having a process run all the time was not ideal, but it was the simplest.

 ### Docker